sohamvg/IITbazaar/README.md

 A web portal to buy and sell items in the campus made using django ( it is hosted on heroku at http://iit-bazaar.herokuapp.com ).
 # Main Features
 * Login/Signup using your username and password.
 A User profile is created when you sign up.
 You can view items without logging in but you must be logged in to buy.
+* When you sign in, you are directly logged in.
 * Search bar for products and categories
 * View details of products, categories and sellers.
 * Shopping cart : add items to shopping cart to buy.
 You can also edit(add/delete) your shopping cart on the go.
 After this, you can checkout and then redirected to the payent page from where proceed to buy items in your shopping cart.